 Surfshark refund policy

 Surfshark offers a full 30-day money-back guarantee on all but their 1-month subscriptions.
-This puts them on a par with other leading VPN services such as NordVPN and ExpressVPN.
+This puts them on par with other leading VPN services such as NordVPN and ExpressVPN.
 It also puts them ahead of many VPNs (including Proton VPN) that offer pro-rated refunds instead of full refunds.

 Proton VPN price and refund policy